 Note: Color scale indicates maximum daytime temperature.
-The global model (center and lower left) has resolution of 500 km, to air pollution, which may be a factor contributing to the already observed trend of early snow melting26;
+The global model (center and lower left) has resolution of 500 km,

 The long-term goal of climate modeling research is to provide insights on 1) how climate is changing in California and the reasons for these changes, and 2) how climate may change in the 21st century.
 The ability to more accurately model these and other topics will inform policy makers as they plan for the medium- and long-term future of the state.
 Key areas for future research include: